righ/pydata/README.md

 ```sh
 $ vagrant ssh
 ```
-When you log in, you will be automatically moved to `~/data/` directory.
+As you log in, you will be automatically moved to `~/data/` directory.

 ### Start up jupyter notebook
 Execute the following on guest(virtual) environment.